gordonjun2/DataBarista/README.md

+> **Note**: If you encounter a `better-sqlite3` error with message "Error: Could not locate the bindings file", please refer to the troubleshooting guide in [this issue](https://github.com/elizaOS/eliza/issues/2360).

+---

 # DataBarista

 **“I'm that Barista who remembers your stories & might just know someone you should meet!”**

 DataBarista is a privacy-preserving AI agent designed to connect people with the right collaborators and opportunities.
-It leverages a hybrid knowledge graph (public + private) powered by [OriginTrail DKG](https://origintrail.io/) and the [ElizaOS](https://github.com/elizaos) framework to securely capture and share matchmaking “intents” without exposing sensitive data.
+It leverages a hybrid knowledge graph (public + private) powered by [OriginTrail DKG](https://origintrail.io/) and the [ElizaOS](https://github.com/elizaos) framework to securely capture and share matchmaking "intents" without exposing sensitive data.

 ---

 ## Table of Contents

 - [Overview](#overview)
 - [Key Features](#key-features)
 - [Architecture](#architecture)